 The Clery Act requires the College to have and disclose emergency response and evacuation procedures in place in case of significant emergencies or dangerous situations involving an immediate threat to the health or safety of students, employees or visitors occurring on its campus.
 The College's Emergency Response and Safety Plan provides important information in the event of an emergency or the occurrence of a natural disaster within the general area of the College's campus that impacts academic or other operations.
-The basic emergency procedures contained in the Emergency Response and Safety Plan are designed to protect lives and property through effective use of College and community
+The basic emergency procedures contained in the Emergency Response and Safety Plan are designed to protect lives and property through effective use of College and community resources.

-The 2023 Annual Security and Fire Safety Report was originally issued to the campus community in October 2023 and a revised version issued February 9, 2024. resources.
 The Emergency Response and Safety Plan is disseminated via email annually and is located on the College's website.
 A physical copy can be obtained in the Office of Public Safety.